Multiple monitors have increased for more users over the past several years, but how can dual monitors be advantageous for gaming?

 Benefits of Dual Monitors For Gaming

 1. Sustained productivity while gaming

-A second monitor is awesome when it comes to keeping an eye on emails, or other productivity or social focussed apps while you game.
+A second monitor is awesome for keeping an eye on emails or other productivity or socially focussed apps while you game.

-For this to be configured in a usable manner, you will need to set up your monitors to be in an extended view as opposed to a cloned view.
+For this to be configured in a usable manner, you will need to set up your monitors to be in an extended view instead of a cloned one.

-If the two screens have a different native display resolution, it makes even more sense to configure them this way.
+If the two screens have a different native display resolution, configuring them this way makes even more sense.

 You will also have to get ready to become efficient at switching between programs when you game.